 Rates from 39.9% APR to 1333% APR - Please see representative APR example below- Warning: Late repayment can cause you serious money problems.
 For help, go to moneyhelper.org.uk

 How does this website work?

 This website is a loan broking service that helps you to find you an established lending institution that agrees in principle to offer you a loan.
 The website introduces you to a broad range of loan products available on our lender partner's websites.
-You just fill in the application form and we forward you to the first lender who agrees (again, in principle) to offer you a loan.
+After you fill in the application form, we forward you to a lender who agrees (again, in principle) to offer you a loan, should one come forward.
 The loan amount offered will be based on your needs and circumstances.